andujiuba/Performance_Testing/README.md

 Start small then scale up testing
 Usually takes 6 to 12 weeks to fully test

+how to make app highly available? using multiple avalablity zones diffreent regions have different vpcS LOAD BALANCERS

 ## Download and Install Java

 ## Install IntelliJ and Scala